-In my humble opinion, no party is complete without a 1950’s style dip.
-Especially a 50’s cheese dip.
+Throwing a party?
+No party is complete without a 1950’s style dip.

 Please don’t try this recipe with fat-free cheese.
 Enough said.

 - 1 Food Processor You'll need both the grating disk and the processing blade.

 - 16 oz Block Extra Sharp Cheddar Cheese (4 cups) Grate with the largest holes on food processor disk or hand grate.
 Pre-shredded works but delivers a different experience that coarsely grated cheese.